 What is the difference between the different brands of

 The differences between virtually all brands of waterless cookware are few and small for the most part.
-As a good rule of thumb, if a set of waterless cookware is constructed of a high grade stainless steel, such as 304 surgical stainless steel, and if the manufacturer is a company of good reputation and of long standing, plus if the manufacturer themselves back their cookware with a Factory Lifetime Warranty, then you can be certain that you are receiving a very high quality set of waterless cookware.
+As a good rule of thumb, if a set of waterless cookware is constructed of a high grade of surgical stainless steel, such as 304 surgical stainless steel, and if the manufacturer has a history of their products, plus if the manufacturer themselves back their cookware with a Factory Lifetime Warranty, then you can be certain that you are receiving a very high quality set of waterless cookware.

 The reason that there are only small differences between the various brands of waterless cookware is because there are just four principles that must be present in the construction of a cooking utensil in order for it to perform the waterless method.
 If these four principles are in place, then you have waterless cookware.
 The differences between the waterless brands are more about the types of knobs and the different pieces in a set than anything else.

-four principles that must be present in the construction of a cooking utensil in order for it to perform the waterless method.
-If these four principles are in place, then you have waterless cookware.
-The differences between the waterless brands are more about the knobs and the different pieces in a set than anything else.
+The four principles that must be present in the construction of a cooking utensil in order for it to perform the waterless method can be seen here

 Why is there such a large price difference between the different brands of waterless cookware?
-How can some of the stores online sell at these prices?
+How can you sell at these prices?

-ANSWER: The main reason for the price difference is simple: A lot of Internet companies are wholesale suppliers of cookware products and accessories, and are not a retail outlet.
-They market their products mainly to resellers who market the cookware at the retail price, normally by hosting a dinner party demonstrating the cookware.
+ANSWER: The main reason for the price difference is simple: We are a wholesale supplier of waterless cookware products and accessories.
+We are not a retail outlet.
+We market our products to retail sellers who market the cookware at the retail price, normally by hosting a dinner party and demonstrating the cookware.

-To help keep prices down, most of the Internet stores do not do bulk advertisement mailings, or any other type of advertising.
-This is a huge savings, a savings which they can pass on to their customers.
+To help keep our prices down, we do not practice bulk advertising mailings or any other type of advertising other than to picked up free of charge by the various search engines.
+This is a huge savings, a savings which we pass on to our customers.

 Yes, there are certain foods that simply cannot be cooked by using the waterless method, but you can still use your new cookware to cook these foods using the regular method of cooking.